1957 Soviet economic reform: Results of the reform

 The 1957 reform did not bring the desired results and ended with a return to a centralized system of industrial management.
 The reform also failed to solve the problem of the growing expenditure of the country's gold reserves.
-In the period from 1953 to 1965, the Soviet government sold over 3 thousand tons of gold through Mosnarbank.
+In the period from 1953 to 1965, the Soviet government sold over 3 thousand tons of gold through Moscow Narodny Bank.
 If in 1953, 250-300 tons of gold were spent on purchasing food abroad, then in 1963–1964, when the reform gained full force, gold sales amounted to 1,244 tons.
 The monetary reform carried out in 1961 led to the devaluation of the ruble.
 In 1962, there began to be interruptions in the supply of industrial goods and food products to populated areas.

 The increase in retail prices for meat, meat products and butter, together with the deterioration of working conditions, caused a wave of strikes and workers' demonstrations in Krasnodar, Riga, Kyiv, Chelyabinsk, Leningrad, Omsk, Kemerovo, Donetsk, Artemyevsk, Kramatorsk.
 The suppression of a workers' strike in Novocherkassk in 1962 was accompanied by the use of firearms and ended with the arrests and criminal prosecution of the strikers.

 The growth rates of industry and agriculture continued to decline.
 A particularly sharp slowdown in growth was observed in the agriculture sector, where instead of the planned 70%, the growth of agricultural production by 1965 was only 15%.
 The development of virgin lands turned the Soviet Union into a wheat exporter in the mid-1950s.
 However, droughts, dust storms, and the illiterate use of some lands in the southern regions, due to their peculiarities, led to a catastrophic drop in the productivity of virgin lands.
 After this, the leadership of the Soviet Union, for the first time in the history of the country, decided to purchase millions of tons of grain abroad.
 In 1963, 12.1 million tons of wheat were purchased abroad, in 1964 - 50 thousand tons of rice, in 1965 - 90 thousand tons of soybeans, which cost the state more than 1 billion US dollars.
 In general, the problem of shortages and quality of consumer goods was not solved.
 In 1962, only 5.3% of Soviet families had refrigerators (for comparison, in the USA - 98.3%).

 A positive result of the reform was the impressive quantitative economic indicators compared to economically developed countries.
 In particular, by 1965 the national income of the Soviet Union increased by 53% compared to 1958, production assets grew by 91%, and industrial production by 84%.
 Real incomes of the population increased by one third.
 Salaries and pensions for collective farmers were introduced.
 Due to the construction of buildings from large factory-made panels, the housing stock increased by 40%.
 In the period from 1950 to 1964, the area of housing increased by 2.3 times.
 Russian historian V. A. Krasilshchikov assessed the economic achievements of that period as follows: